A completion theorem for fusion systems: Introduction

 In order to compare this group with the twisted $K$-theory of $| \Ll | \pcom$, we note that the classifying space $|\Ll_{\alpha}| \pcom $ fits into a principal $B\IZ/p^n$-bundle $|\Ll_{\alpha}| \pcom \to | \Ll | \pcom$.
-We describe in Section \ref{section:twistedcompletion} an alternative description of the twisted $K$-theory for spaces $X$ which are the base space of such a principal bundle with respect to the twisting that classifies the bundle.
+We provide in Section \ref{section:twistedcompletion} an alternative description of twisted $K$-theory for spaces $X$ which are the base space of such a principal bundle with respect to the twisting that classifies the bundle.
 In particular, the twisted $K$-theory of $| \Ll | \pcom $ is given as a set of equivariant homotopy classes of $B\IZ/p^n$-equivariant maps from $|\Ll_{\alpha}| \pcom$ to a certain space of Fredholm operators.
 The advantage of this characterization is that we can give a stable elements formula in $\Ff_{\alpha}$.
 The completion maps of \cite{L}, seen from this point of view, are natural and this allows us to use the same strategy as in the untwisted case to prove the general completion theorem.

 In Section \ref{section:final} we use this theorem for several computations.
-We compute the $K$-theory of the $p$-completion of $B\Sigma_p$ for any odd prime $p$ and the twisted $K$-theory of the $2$-completion of $BA_4$ with respect to the only nontrivial twisting in the third cohomology group of $A_4$.
-We also determine the $K$-theory of all the classifying spaces for the $7$-local finite groups over the extraspecial $7$-group of order $343$ with more than two elementary abelian centric radical subgroups.
-This includes in particular the three exotic $7$-local finite groups from \cite{RV}.
+We compute the $K$-theory of the $p$-completion of $B\Sigma_p$ for any odd prime $p$ and the twisted $K$-theory of the $2$-completion of $BA_4$.
+We also determine the $K$-theory of the classifying spaces for the three exotic $7$-local finite groups from \cite{RV}.